supabase/supabase-flutter/README.md

 );
 ```

-You can use `EmptyLocalStorage` to disable session persistance:
+You can use also `EmptyLocalStorage` to disable session persistance:

 ```dart
 Supabase.initialize(